-Switzerland supports multilateral organisations and systems as a member state, a donor and an active player in its partner countries.
-Multilateral cooperation is vital to address global challenges and to define common approaches tailored to different contexts, including the humanitarian emergencies.
+Switzerland supports multilateral organisations and systems as a member state, a financial donor and an active player in its partner countries.
+Multilateral cooperation is vital to address global challenges and to define common approaches and solutions tailored to different contexts such as humanitarian emergencies.
 Through its multilateral cooperation, Switzerland can defend its values and interests, influence the reform of the UN development system, and complement its bilateral cooperation.

-Only a joint effort of the global community can effectively eradicate extreme poverty and address the current global challenges.
-Multilateral organisations benefit from political legitimacy and considerable resources to address challenges such as climate change, water scarcity, forced migration, conflicts, poor governance and gender inequality.
+Multilateral organisations benefit from political legitimacy and considerable resources to address challenges such as climate change, water scarcity, irregular migration and conflicts but also pandemics such as COVID-19.
 By supporting these organisations, Switzerland is fulfilling its role in combating the challenges of the 21st century.

-In addition, only an organised international community can define common goals such as the Sustainable Development Goals of the 2030 Agenda, which is important to mobilize expertise and resources.
-Moreover, as multilateral organisations are active in all developing countries, Switzerland can widen its impact beyond its priority countries.
+Common goals such as the 2030 Agenda for Sustainable Development can only be defined by a well-organised community, indispensable for the mobilisation of expertise and resources.
+Moreover, as multilateral organisations are active in all low and middle-income countries, Switzerland can widen its impact beyond its priority countries.

 Multilateral organisations are engaged in a permanent dialogue with governments, civil society and other key actors and are recognised partners in the development and implementation of public policies.
-In this respect they carry out a coordination function to ensure that development assistance is used in a targeted and effective manner.
+They carry out a coordination function and ensure that development assistance is used in a targeted and effective manner.
 Finally, the political issues they address – such as human rights – are also important to Switzerland.

 Better coordination and response to humanitarian emergencies

-The international system of multilateral humanitarian assistance plays a key role in crises, as it is able to mount a rapid, targeted and coordinated response.
+The international system of multilateral humanitarian assistance relies on its capacity to mount a rapid, targeted and coordinated response, holding a key role in crises.
 Switzerland plays a significant role in strengthening the effectiveness and the coherence of the international humanitarian system.
 It promotes the respect of humanitarian principles and advocates for compliance with international humanitarian law as well as for the protection of civilians during conflicts and natural disasters.

 Influencing the reforms of the UN development system